From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 # x86_64-pc-windows-msvc

-# Result in one of your projects:
+# Result in one of our projects:

 # Default host: x86_64-pc-windows-msvc